Luis Garcia Player Props: Nationals vs. Rangers

 Luis Garcia At The Plate

-- Garcia has picked up a hit in 49 of 78 games this year, with multiple hits 26 times.
+- Garcia has picked up a hit in 62.0% of his 79 games this year, with at least two hits in 32.9% of them.

-- Garcia has had an RBI in 26 games this year (33.3%), including eight multi-RBI outings (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Garcia has picked up an RBI in 32.9% of his games this year, with more than one RBI in 10.1% of his games.
+He has also plated three or more runs in two contests.

+- In 28 of 79 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.